demisto/vscode-extension/README.md

 Commands:

-* *XSOAR: Load integration/Script*: Loads an integration or a script to the UI.
+* *XSOAR: Setup integration/script environment*: Setups the environment of integration or a script.
 * *XSOAR: Demisto-SDK Validate/Lint*: Run linters and validators on opened file directory.
 * *XSOAR: Demisto-SDK Update Release Notes*: Update release notes of the opened file's pack.
 * You can also run the commands directry from the explorer menu: